JRagone/project-paladin/articles/moonlight-guide-draft.md

 <br>
 <br>

 I was looking around online and I'm pretty hopeful there's going to be an audience for this guide.
 About every week there's a post like [this](https://www.reddit.com/r/cloudygamer/comments/jbl3gy/would_there_be_an_interest_for_a_guide_on_setting/) on the cloud gaming subreddit, and people always seem interested in more guides.
 Next week I'll be polishing and publishing this draft, as well as starting on a video tutorial of the guide.
+When I publish the draft, I'll also make a post to the cloud gaming subreddit and ask Cameron Gutman, the lead Moonlight developer, if his discord would be interested in it.
+Maybe he could direct people to the article when people ask about Moonlight on GCP in the future.

 <br>

 ## Interview with Benjy Boxer of Parsec

 I'll fill the rest of this post with some discussion on my interview this week with Benjy Boxer, the CEO at Parsec.
-This interview was over email, and he had some interesting viewpoints that were pretty divergent from my interview with Cameron Gutman, the lead developer at Moonlight.
+This interview was over email, and he had some interesting viewpoints that were pretty divergent from my interview with Cameron Gutman.
 I posted below a screenshot of what I thought was his most notable answer.

 <br>